 My restaurant would like to switch from single use disposable containers to reusable ones.
 Can we apply for a Reusable Foodware Grant?

 If you are looking for a small funding amount to purchase reusable foodware items for a single business or organization, consider our Reusable Foodware Mini-Grant program.
 More information here.

-Can a Reusable Foodware Grant be used to install dishwashers in our schools?
+Can a Reusable Foodware Grant be used to install dishwashers?

 Yes, the purchase of dishwashers is an eligible expense if the equipment will support the replacement of disposable foodware with reusables.